 At VA Claim Pros, we know the value of lay statements because we see how they strongly support VA disability claims.
 We’ve seen many times that if a Veteran is service-connected for a condition, their rating usually depends on the symptoms documented on a lay statement.
-That is why it is important to understand the power of a lay statement and understand the limitations of it.
-By documenting your symptoms and diagnosis properly, a lay statement can be very powerful supporting evidence.
+That is why it is important to understand the power of a well-written lay statement.
+By documenting your symptoms and diagnosis properly, a lay statement can be powerful supporting evidence.

 What to keep in mind regarding lay statements

-- Don’t diagnose yourself – Diagnoses are objective–they are to be determined by a physician.
+- Don’t diagnose yourself – Diagnoses are objective and determined by a physician.

-- Keep a log – Logs are crucial because they document the symptom, the severity, the daily experience, and the chronology of your symptoms.
+- Keep a log – Logs are crucial because they document the current symptoms, the severity, the daily experience, and the chronology of your symptoms.

 An example of lay evidence

-Let’s say a Veteran is filing a sleep apnea disability and is married.
-His spouse is now a qualified person to write a lay statement because she is in the room and knows what it’s like to live with someone with sleep apnea.
+Let’s say a married Veteran is filing a sleep apnea disability.
+His spouse is qualified to write a lay statement because she is in the room and can directly observe the symptoms of sleep apnea and the discomfort it causes.